subnetter/subnet-docs/docs/dao/overview.md

 ### UNT Tokens ($SNT)
 - Pool size: 25,000,000 tokens.
 - Token price: Dynamic.
-- Conversion rate to $SNP: 1:1.
-The token is designed to fund platform development and to be converted to $SNP on platform public launch date.
+- Conversion rate to $SUB: 1:1.
+The token is designed to fund platform development and to be converted to $SUB on platform public launch date.